kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 * list Kueue's objects with easy to use Kueue-specific filtering,
 * create Local and ClusterQueues without writing yamls,
-* perform management operations on LQs, CQs and Workloads.
+* perform management operations on LQs, CQs, Workloads, ResourceFlavors and other Kueue objects.

 ## Motivation